skip_to_honbun

 Our Commitment to Accessibility and User Experience

-• Keep page load times reasonable
+• Keep page load times efficient

 How to Use Squid TV

-Using Squid TV is simple:
+Using Squid TV is straightforward:

 Looking Ahead